 Why bother with a trial balance? ● Finding common bookkeeping and accounting errors and sorting them out

-Using your accounts to make business decisions ● The key accounts measures that tell you how well your business is doing ● Returns and margins
+Using accounts figures to make business decisions ● The key accounts measures that tell you how well a business is doing ● Return and margin ratios

 How the right controls can protect your business ● Safeguarding your cash ● Protecting against fraud and theft ● Employee bonding

 Understanding and calculating the most important business taxes ● Employee Taxes ● Sales Taxes ● Corporate Taxes